wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

     "outer_node_id": "uuid-string" | null, // Hashkey of the container node "root_node_id": "uuid-string", // Hashkey of the root "initial_parent_nids": ["1.1", "0.3"], // From raw plan, before resolution
-    "step": 42 // Optional: If created during a step
+    "step": 42 // Optional: Present if context was provided }
-  }
 }
 ```